Aannor/COPIUM/README.md

 ## Ongoing development - Moon plan 🌒

-Dogecoin Core is an open source and community driven software.
+~~Dogecoin~~  COPIUM  Core is an open source and community driven software.
 The development process is open and publicly visible; anyone can see, discuss and work on the software.